Beyers Naudé

 Christiaan Frederick Beyers Naudé (10 May 1915 - 7 September 2004) was a South African Afrikaner Calvinist Dominee, theologian and the leading Afrikaner anti-apartheid activist.
-He was known simply as Beyers Naudé, or more colloquially, Oom Bey (Afrikaans for "Uncle Bey").
+He was nicknamed Oom Bey (Afrikaans for "Uncle Bey").

 Early life and education

 One of eight children, Beyers Naudé was born to Jozua François Naudé and Adriana Johanna Naudé (née) van Huyssteen in Roodepoort, Transvaal (now Gauteng).
 The progenitor of the Naudé name was a French Huguenot refugee named Jacques Naudé who arrived in the Cape in 1718.
 The Naudé surname is one of numerous French surnames that retained their original spelling in South Africa.
 Beyers Naudé was named after General Christiaan Frederick Beyers, under whom his father had served as a soldier and unofficial military chaplain during the second Anglo-Boer War.

 Jozua Naudé, an Afrikaner Calvinist minister, or "Dominee", "was convinced that the British would never leave."
 He helped to found the Broederbond (Afrikaans, "Brotherhood" or "League of Brothers"), the powerful Afrikaner Calvinist men's secret society that played a dominant role in South Africa under apartheid.
 The Broederbond became especially synonymous with the Afrikaner-dominated National Party that won power in 1948 and implemented the racial segregation policy of apartheid.
 The elder Naudé also helped produce the earliest translations of the Bible into the newly standardized language of Afrikaans.

 In 1921, the Naudé family moved to the Cape Province town of Graaff-Reinet, in the Karoo region.
 Beyers Naudé attended Afrikaans Hoërskool [Afrikaans High School], matriculating in 1931.
 Naudé studied theology at the University of Stellenbosch and lived at Wilgenhof men's residence.
 He graduated in 1939 with an MA in languages and a theology degree.
 His sociology lecturer was the future prime minister and chief-architect of apartheid, H. F. Verwoerd.
 But Naudé credited Stellenbosch theologian Ben Keet with laying the groundwork for his own theological dissent.

 Naudé was ordained in 1939 as a minister in the South African Dutch Reformed Church and joined the Broederbond as its youngest member.
 For 20 years he served various congregations, starting at Wellington in Western Cape Province (1940-1942), Loxton (1942-1945), Pretoria - South-Olifantsfontein (1945-1949), Pretoria East (1945-1954), Potchefstroom (1954-1959) and Aasvoëlkop (Johannesburg) (1959-1963) preaching a religious justification for apartheid.
 On 3 August 1940 Naudé married Ilse Weder, whose father had been a Moravian missionary.
 The couple had three sons and a daughter.